janetchapman/contribute-Crowd2Map/mozfest2018DataProcessingSentinel.md

  No time to explain, but this paper is also interesting Image Segmentation [U-Net: Convolutional Networks for Biomedical, Olaf Ronneberger, Philipp Fischer, and Thomas Brox](https://arxiv.org/pdf/1505.04597.pdf), and is talked about [here](https://blog.deepsense.ai/deep-learning-for-satellite-imagery-via-image-segmentation/ ).
 Suggested course - based on the paper linked above, I would recommend following up on the U-Net model, originally written for biomedical imaging.

-### Pre-existing software for gathering satalite data
+### Pre-existing software for gathering satallite data

 Using what exists already will help the project run lean.